 If you have mortgage arrears or are facing repossession, you might be able to get help with mortgage interest payments and legal advice.

 Help with mortgage interest payments

 You may be able to get help pay the interest on your mortgage or on loans taken out to pay for repairs or improvements by claiming:

 Eligible homeowners can get help to pay the interest on the first £200,000 of their loan.
-If you are also claiming pension credit you can only get help to pay the interest on the first £100,000 of your loan.
+If you also claim pension credit you can only get help to pay the interest on the first £100,000 of your loan.